website conversion page load speed mobile optimization navigation design call to action

 The problem is rarely your product or your offer.
 It's the site itself.
 Specific design mistakes are silently killing your conversions, and most business owners have no idea they exist.

-The eCommerce industry alone loses over $1.4 trillion a year to bad UX.
-That number sounds massive until you realize it's made up of thousands of small businesses bleeding revenue one lost visitor at a time.
+The eCommerce industry collectively loses an enormous amount of revenue every year to bad UX.
+That number sounds abstract until you realize it's made up of thousands of small businesses bleeding revenue one lost visitor at a time.

 Here are the five design mistakes I see most often, and exactly how to fix each one.